 - Chair, Task Force on Patenting Artificial Intelligence

-- Member, Task Force on Intellectual Property Protections for Artificial Intelligence
+- Past Member, Task Force on Intellectual Property Protections for Artificial Intelligence

-- American Bar Association, Section of Science & Technology Law
+- ABA, Section of Science & Technology Law

 - Federal Circuit Bar Association